 The dashboard below can be used to explore the data in multiple ways.

-- CES Employment by Industry – Allows you to retrieve data for a single industry based on geography, time period, and seasonal adjustment factor.
+- Employment Trends – Allows you to retrieve data for a single industry based on geographic area, time period, and seasonal adjustment factor.

-- Build Your Own Query – Create your own dataset for multiple industries based on the industry level, area, time period, and seasonal adjustment factor.
-This tool allows the user to retrieve data for multiple industries in more than one area.
+- Build Your Own Query – Allows you to create your own dataset for multiple industries based on geographic area, industry level, time period, and seasonal adjustment factor.
+This tool allows you to retrieve data for multiple industries in more than one area.

 To learn more about how to use Tableau and download data, check out our guide Tableau Tips for the Web.